 All research activities carry associated overhead costs, this policy outlines how best to address these.

-Waterford Institute of Technology recognises and values the importance of all research funding to sustain and grow the research and scholarship reputation of the institution.
-Overhead costs are indirect expenditures incurred by the Institute in the conduct of research which are not readily identifiable as specific expenses to a grant/project/consultancy contract.
+South East Technological University recognises and values the importance of all research funding to sustain and grow the research and scholarship reputation of the university.
+Overhead costs are indirect expenditures incurred by the university in the conduct of research which are not readily identifiable as specific expenses to a grant/project/consultancy contract.
 Overhead costs are normally charged according to the procedures and rules of the granting agency.
 It is recognised that there are many variances in overhead cost rates, not all funding agencies permit overhead charges, and some agencies (e.g., small voluntary organisations) may not have the capacity to cover such costs.
 Nevertheless, all research carries with it indirect costs, and it is expected that these should be covered by the sponsoring agency, whenever possible.

 Technology Transfer Office (click summary to expand if not shown)

-An overview of operations and engaging with the Technology Transfer team in WIT.
+An overview of operations and engaging with the Technology Transfer team in SETU Waterford.

 The purpose of this document is to document the standard operating procedures in the Technology Transfer Office and provide a basis for those working with the Technology Transfer Team such that there are defined expectations for all parties.
 The document is structured into three main sections: 1) Research Support activities; 2) Technology Transfer specific activities; 3) Technology Transfer Office activities.

-The WIT Technology Transfer Office is supported by Enterprise Ireland and Knowledge Transfer Ireland under the Technology Transfer Strengthening Initiative and are part of a Technology Transfer consortium, along with Athlone IT, and IT Carlow and led by Maynooth University.
+The SETU Waterford Technology Transfer Office is supported by Enterprise Ireland and Knowledge Transfer Ireland under the Technology Transfer Strengthening Initiative and are part of a Technology Transfer consortium, along with Technological University of the Shannon, Athlone Campus (AIT), and SETU Carlow and led by Maynooth University.

-The Institute's policy on Intellectual Property has been developed to ensure fair process for those involved.
+The university's policy on Intellectual Property has been developed to ensure fair process for those involved.

-Waterford Institute of Technology (the "Institute") has developed this Policy to clarify the role of Intellectual Property in the activities of the Institute.
+South East Technological University (the "university") has developed this Policy to clarify the role of Intellectual Property in the activities of the university.
 It takes account of the requirements of the 2016 National IP Protocol and draws on guidelines from various research funding agencies in relation to the treatment of Intellectual Property and similar policies from a selection of Higher Education Institutions in Ireland and internationally.

 Consultancy with industry is a way of sharing knowledge and benefitting businesses.

-WIT encourages staff to engage in external consulting in order to maintain and develop their professional competence, keep up to date with developments and innovations in business and the professions and to support regional economic and social development by sharing the Institute's scientific and academic knowledge and facilities with business, the professions and the wider community.
+SETU Waterford encourages staff to engage in external consulting in order to maintain and develop their professional competence, keep up to date with developments and innovations in business and the professions and to support regional economic and social development by sharing the university's scientific and academic knowledge and facilities with business, the professions and the wider community.